CSCfi/pouta-virtualcluster/README.rst

       + my-cluster-node02
       + ...

-  - VMs are launched from the specified image with specified flavor
+  - VMs are launched from the specified image with specified flavor.
+They are placed in an OpenStack server group with anti-affinity policy to distribute them on separate hosts for better fault tolerance.
   - volumes are created or reused and attached
   - template security groups are created if these don't exist already

 * Ansible host inventory file is created, mapping VMs to assigned roles